-But beyond that research, B. Longum is a strain of bacteria with many potential applications in human health more broadly.
-In this post, we examine the research to help you decide whether this is a strain you want to add to your probiotic stack.
+Bifidobacterium Longum, or B. Longum for short, is a strain of bacteria with many potential applications in human health.
+In this post, we examine the research evaluating the benefits of B. Longum.

-The Journal of Functional Foods paper evaluated the benefits of a specific strain of B. Longum, called BB536.
-This is the strain that I took and noticed tangible benefits from.
+The Journal of Functional Foods paper evaluated the benefits of a specific strain of B. Longum, called BB536, but others have shown promise as well.

 - Butyrate and short chain fatty acid production